Code-Institute-Submissions/TimeaKovacs86-Getawaydestination/README.md

 #### Home Page:

 - Scenario: As a user, I want to get feedback if the searching field is empty
-    - I don't fill the search field and I click on he <filter_icon>.
+    - I don't fill the search field and I click on the <filter_icon>.
     - Alert message is appears.

 |filter_icon|